Elections in Malta: Legislature

 The House of Representatives (Kamra tad-Deputati) has 65 members, elected for a five-year term in 13 five-seat electoral divisions, called distretti elettorali, with constitutional amendments that allows for mechanisms to establish strict proportionality amongst seats and votes of political parliamentary groups.
+The next election is scheduled to be held on May 30, 2026.

 European elections

 Malta, the smallest EU member state, includes around 0.1% of the total EU population.
 Maltese voters elect 6 MEPs (5 until 2011) to the European Parliament, or one every 69,342 voters - the lowest population-per-seat ratio in the EU, 10 times smaller than the EU average (680,000) and 20 times smaller than the largest European Parliament constituency.
 Malta is thus the extreme case in the curve of the degressive proportionality function that allocates European Parliament seats to EU Member States constituencies.

 European elections in Malta are held according to the single transferable vote (STV) system, consistently with domestic electoral systems and with EU standards requiring proportional representation and use either the list system or STV.

+Labour Party has won every EU election since 2004, As of 2024.

 Local elections

 In the 2015 local elections, 16-year-olds were allowed to vote for the first time.
-On March 5, 2018, 16-year-olds were given the right to vote in general elections.
+On 5 March 2018, 16-year-olds were given the right to vote in general elections.